pvdz/zeparser3/tests/testcases/let_declaration/binding_generic/in_export_decl/destructuring/array/rest_operator/rest_with_comma_without_value.md

 Parsed with the module goal.

 `````
-throws: Tokenizer error!
+throws: Parser error!
-    Was looking for a character that starts an expression, found `,` (44 / 0x2c) instead
+  Expected to parse a value

 export let [...,] = obj;
                ^------- error